roberttalucena/exercises-desoft1/README.md

 ```
 # Configure package.json file
 Update the package.json file.
-At the end, excpeting  `name` attribute , your package.json file must be equal to the following text:
+At the end, excepting  the `name` attribut , your `package.json` file must be equal to the following text:
 ```js
 {
   "name": "switch-qa-classroom-exercises-base",